Why Edmonton Lights, camera, Edmonton: Shining a light on local film and television

 On screen, the city has starred in everything from American westerns (The Assassination of Jesse James by the Coward Robert Ford) to horror (Prom Night II, NBC’s Fear Itself) to winter rom-coms (Christmas With a Crown, 40 Below and Falling) to heartwarming documentaries (SpiderMable).

-You can also spot Edmonton in David Cronenberg’s 1979 movie about drag racers, Fast Company; in Anne Wheeler’s World War II-era classic, Bye Bye Blues; and, in Canada’s influential sketch comedy series, SCTV.
+You can also spot Edmonton in David Cronenberg’s 1979 movie about drag racers, Fast Company; in Anne Wheeler’s World War II-era classic, Bye Bye Blues; and, in Canada’s influential sketch comedy series, SCTV(external link).
 More recently, HBO shot a few scenes of its dystopian road trip, The Last Of Us, in downtown Edmonton.

 Cinematic scope